lowesilvan/lowesilvan/README.md

 ## I have an interesting career roadmap, and I want to enjoy every part of it!!
 - ✍ I'm currently working on a Js app that will generate a spotify playlist based on users liked youtube videos
-- 🔭I want to learn AWS and Docker next
+- 🔭Currently learning Docker and practicing DevOps next
 - 👯 I’m looking to collaborate on open source
 - 💬 Ask me about ...
 Anything
 - 😄 Pronouns: he/Him